-RCY Assessment Ministry's Response Year 1 Evidence - Received February 2022 Year 1 Assessment No Progress HLTH and MMHA have committed to review the use of involuntary care for children and youth, with the aim of creating recommendations to improve practices and oversight where necessary.
-This work is scheduled to begin March 31, 2023 and will include the administration and analysis of Mental Health and Substance Use Patient Experience Surveys of youth in inpatient mental health services.
+Process to be developed and operational by Jan.
+1, 2022.
+Ministry's Response RCY Assessment Year 1 Evidence - Received February 2022 Year 1 Assessment HLTH and MMHA have committed to review the use of involuntary care for children and youth, No Progress with the aim of creating recommendations to improve practices and oversight where necessary.
+This work is scheduled to begin March 31, 2023 and will include the administration and analysis of Mental Health and Substance Use Patient Experience Surveys of youth in in- At this time, no direct progress has been made towards this specific recommendation and the process is now overdue.
+Instead, HLTH and MMHA have submitted an action plan with six highpatient mental health services.
 From this work, improvements in processes and standards for treatment, services and supports for youth, specific to the Mental Health Act will be identified and actioned.

-At this time, no direct progress has been made towards this specific recommendation and the process is now overdue.
-Instead, HLTH and MMHA have submitted an action plan with six highlevel actions to respond to all 11 of their Detained recommendations.
+level actions to respond to all 11 of their Detained recommendations.
 While the Representative appreciates the focus of government on the transformational change required within the mental health system, the immediate needs and rights of children and youth to access culturally safe resources while detained must not be ignored.
 The Representative is concerned to see that the review meant to address this recommendation will not begin until March 31, 2023, 15 months after the review was to be complete.

-Year 2 Evidence - Received April 2023 Year 2 Assessment As part of the response to In Plain Sight , MMHA has begun discussions with Indigenous partners (including First Nations Health Authority (FNHA), First Nations, Métis Nation BC (MNBC), urban Indigenous communities and leadership (BC Association of Aboriginal Friendship Centres) to understand perspectives on Indigenous patient navigators/liaison nurses and other culturally safe services provided in hospital with respect to hospital admission of youth for substance use emergency (spring 2022 - winter 2023).
+Year 2 Evidence - Received April 2023

+As part of the response to In Plain Sight, MMHA has begun discussions with Indigenous partners (including First Nations Health Authority (FNHA), First Nations, Métis Nation BC (MNBC), urban Indigenous communities and leadership (BC Association of Aboriginal Friendship Centres) to understand perspectives on Indigenous patient navigators/liaison nurses and other culturally safe services provided in hospital with respect to hospital admission of youth for substance use emergency (spring 2022 - winter 2023).

 MMHA appear to have begun their engagement with Indigenous partners to understand perspectives on Indigenous patient navigators/liaison nurses and other culturally safe services provided in hospital with respect to hospital admission of youth for substance use emergency.

 The Representative is concerned that part of the submission for this recommendation references the work completed by Mental Health Review Board to complete recommendation #14 (pilot a Review Board hearing process), as this differs from the stated intent of recommendation #7 which is to ensure that First Nations, Métis or Inuit children and youth are offered services by hospital staff.

 At this time, no direct progress has been made towards this specific recommendation and the process is now overdue.